applicativesystem/rust-serverless/README.md

 - a rustlang cargo to upload multiple files at present on the remote server.
 - reads the ip address, username and the password from the dotenv.
 - needs the path to the file list.
 - add a cron job and a automatic restore to any remote server.
+- please see the last commit message and if it says compiled binary then it is completed or else still in development version.

 ```
 ╭─gauavsablok@gauravsablok ~/Desktop/rust/rust-serverless ‹main●›